 1. Higher Education Entrance Qualification and certified language requirements in English.

-2. In addition, you must hold a driving licence, category B (passenger car, etc.) or category S (snowmobile) valid in Norway.
+2. In addition, you must document a driving licence, category B (passenger car, etc.) or category S (snowmobile) valid in Norway.

 3. Relevant practical experience requirements